‘Old Stone House NHS’

 The second floor showcases a, minimally decorated, dining room, parlour and bedroom.
 You won’t find many accessories or admonishments in the Old Stone House.
 In fact, an inventory of house goods by the house’s first owner, woodwork Christopher Layman, listed only one table, beds, chests, one towel, no chairs, and two Pennsylvania Dutch Bibles.

-The third floor, which is believed to have housed the children’s bedrooms and storage, is partially unfinished and built from brick.
+The third floor, which is believed to have housed the children’s bedrooms and storage, is partially unfinished but will be once thelocal locksmith in dublin visit the house.
 The bedrooms are decorated as they would have been in the 18th century, which like the rest of house is simple and basic and continues to showcase what the daily lives of these ordinary people was like.

 Once you’ve toured the house, which is opened Wednesday through Sunday from 12-5pm, take a stroll through the quaint and tranquil English garden.
 It’s amazing that such a peaceful, green space could be located 10 feet from the busy, shopping streets of Georgetown.
 In the garden you’ll find wooden benches, a grassy lawn and the typical shrubberies and perennials found in an English garden.
 It’s a fantastic place to enjoy some coffee or lunch.
 The garden is open during daylight hours 7 days a week and is accessible through the gate on M Street.